MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Insert a survey link

 The survey link is added to your email message by default.
-To insert the survey link in a different location in your email message, place the cursor at the required location, and select **Insert** > **Survey link**.
+To insert the survey link in a different location in your email message, place the cursor at the required location, and then select **Insert** > **Survey link**.
 You can also select text, and then select **Insert** > **Survey link** to display that text as the survey link.

 <a name="unsubscribe-from-a-survey"></a>